Disney’s 1st-quarter results beat expectations

 NEW YORK — The Walt Disney Co.’s first-quarter net income beat expectations as higher revenue from its media networks and theme parks helped offset a weaker movie slate during the quarter.

-Disney is working on building its streaming offerings by buying 21st Century Fox’s entertainment assets for $71.3 billion and launching its Disney Plus service later this year.
+Disney and other media companies are facing a shifting landscape as more TV watchers switch to streaming rather than traditional cable bundles.
+Disney is building up its streaming offerings by buying 21st Century Fox’s entertainment assets for $71.3 billion and launching its own streaming services such as ESPN Plus and Disney Plus.

+CEO Bob Iger said Disney Plus and other direct-to-consumer businesses are Disney’s “No. 1 priority.”

 The Burbank, California-based company’s revenue slipped less than 1 percent to $15.3 billion from $15.35 billion last year.
 That beat analyst expectations of $15.16 billion.